kshitij12345/kshitij12345.github.io/_posts/2023-01-22-Python-Plugins.md

 ### Introduction

-There are many cases in which a library or an application might want to expose some customization/extension such that users/developers can override/affect some execution behavior.
-A great example of this would be `pytest` framework that allows external plug-ins to provide more features than the basic features that the package provies.
+There are many cases in which a library or an application might want to expose some customization such that developers can affect execution behavior.
+A great example of this would be `pytest` framework that allows external plug-ins to provide more features than the basic features that the  provies.
 Another example is supporting multiple compiler backends for PyTorch 2.0's `torch.compile` (See [issue](https://github.com/pytorch/pytorch/issues/91824#issuecomment-1386532225)).

 #### Potential Solutions